Karen MacKechnie

 My role at SAMS

-I assist with the management of the operation and delivery of the regulatory monitoring programme for biotoxin-producing phytoplankton, conducted by SAMS on behalf of Food Standards Scotland.
-We report the concentration of potentially harmful phytoplankton from around 40 sites every week.
+As the Delivery Manager, I am entrusted with the management and delivery of the regulatory monitoring programme for biotoxin-producing phytoplankton to UKAS 17025 standards.
+This responsibility encompasses conducting the programme on behalf of Cefas for Food Standards Scotland.
+Our team diligently reports the concentration of potentially harmful phytoplankton from approximately 40 sites on a weekly basis, thereby ensuring the continuous surveillance and timely dissemination of critical information.

 Qualifications